 - Provides sturdiness and posture to the core and back

-- Assists in blood and lymphatic circulation, contributing to maintain healthy tissue
+- Assists in blood and lymphatic circulation, helping to sustain healthy tissue

 Pelvic Floor Anatomy